fletchjp/MERG-Arduino-Software/README.md

  Arduino CBUS module to control a servo using inputs from two IR detectors.
 This is derived from the code in the example switch2IOAbs3 in Arduino-Servo-Switch.

+ ### CBUSmINnOUT

+ This is a fork from Martin Da Costa.
+ It needs CBUS 1.1.14 and CBUSconfigs 1.1.10 which are not yet in the Arduino system.

  ## Events

  ### 19th March 2021